gon4aruk/timer-test/README.md

-The site is available at https://mystifying-mcclintock-15c7fc.netlify.app/
+The app is available at https://mystifying-mcclintock-15c7fc.netlify.app/